santiagobarreda/brms_tools/docs/week-2.md

 (\#eq:210)
 $$

 It sees only *some* of the variation in data as error.
-Basically, from the perspective of this multilevel model, the variation in the data is a combination of random (but systematic) between-speaker variation, and random within-speaker variation.
+In terms of the boxplot above, only the variation *within* a speaker's box is error.
+The differences from box to box represent random (but systematic) between-speaker variation in f0.
+Basically, from the perspective of this multilevel model, the random variation in the data is not all noise/error.

 ### Fitting the model